Handling Static Files in Webman

 Disabling Static File Support

-If static file support is not needed, open config/static.php and change the enable option to false.
-After disabling, accessing all static files will return a 404 error.
+If you do not need static file support, open config/static.php and change the enable option to false.
+Once disabled, all static file access will return a 404.

 Changing the Static File Directory

-By default, webman uses the public directory as the static file directory.
-To modify this, please edit the public_path() helper function in support/helpers.php.
+Webman uses the public directory as the static file directory by default.
+If you wish to modify this, change the public_path() helper function in support/helpers.php.

 Static File Middleware

-The contents of app/middleware/StaticFile.php are similar to the following:
+The content of app/middleware/StaticFile.php is similar to the following:

 <?php